Residential tariffs

 Residential network tariffs are changing

 The way that network tariffs are structured is changing.
-In the past, most tariffs featured a fixed daily charge plus a variable cost based on how many kilowatt hours (kWh) of electricity was consumed during the billing period, regardless of what time of day the consumption took place.
+In the past, most tariffs featured a fixed daily charge plus a variable cost based on how many kWh of electricity was consumed during the billing period, regardless of what time of day the consumption took place.

-As there are times when the electricity network is used more heavily (peak times) and times when the network is underutilised (off-peak times), this approach to charging doesn’t reflect the cost of generating or supplying electricity.
+As there are times when our electricity network is used more heavily (peak times) and times when its underutilised and/or where there is a large amount of excess solar energy being fed into grid from rooftop solar (off-peak times), this approach to charging doesn’t reflect the cost of generating or supplying electricity.

-To help better manage the network and avoid the need to build more network capacity for peak times, tariffs that encourage you to use less power in peak times, and more power in off-peak times have been developed.
+To help better manage our electricity network and avoid the need to build more network capacity for peak times, tariffs that encourage you to use less power in peak times, and more power in off-peak times have been developed.

-- Demand tariffs – these tariffs add a charging element that charges based on the amount of electricity demand (measured in kilowatts) the premises places on the network.
-The demand charge can be based on either the single highest demand that occurred during the billing period, or the highest demand that occurred during the peak demand charging ‘window’ (for example, 4pm to 9pm weekdays and weekends) - view our animation below to find out more.
+- Demand charge which is based on the amount of electricity demand (measured in kW) placed on our electricity network.
+The demand charge is usually the single highest demand that occurred during the peak demand charging ‘window’ (for example 4pm – 9pm weekdays and weekends); and

 Demand tariffs explained